bytedeco/javacpp-presets/libfreenect/README.md

  * https://github.com/OpenKinect/libfreenect/blob/v0.5.3/examples/glpclview.c

 We can use [Maven 3](http://maven.apache.org/) to download and install automatically all the class files as well as the native binaries.
-To run this sample code, after creating the `pom.xml` and `src/main/java/GLPCLView.java` source files below, simply execute on the command line:
+To run this sample code, after creating the `pom.xml` and `GLPCLView.java` source files below, simply execute on the command line:
 ```bash
  $ mvn compile exec:java
 ```